-As e-commerce continues to evolve, branded manufacturers are faced with what’s arguably the biggest challenge yet: How to create meaningful connections with consumers while simultaneously maintaining relationships with retailers and minimising channel conflict.
+As e-commerce continues to evolve, branded manufacturers are faced with what’s arguably the biggest challenge yet: How to create meaningful connections with consumers while simultaneously maintaining relationships with retailers and minimizing channel conflict.

 Whether your brand currently sells products directly to your customers or you use retailers, you need to understand the role you play in the customer journey and how you can ease your potential customer’s path to purchase.